Welcome to Pressure Cooking School!

 Here’s a preview of a new free video series that will teach you how to use the pressure cooker!

-Starting December 9th, you’ll get expert tips, advice and guidance on making pressure cooker recipes.
+Get expert tips, advice, and guidance on making pressure cooker recipes.
 We’re not going to leave you to fend for yourselves – this series also includes hand-holding and ongoing support directly from expert cooks in our forums and Laura Pazzaglia – founder of the hipcooking.com website, cookbook author, and pressure cooker manufacturer consultant.

 If you’re not already subscribed to the newsletter, do so now so you don’t miss a single lesson!